Revolutionary-Games/Thrive/doc/setup_instructions.md

 If Godot still can't build the full game after following the instructions, you should verify that it's using the proper toolset.
 Go to Editor > Editor Settings > Builds under Mono in the panel on the left.
-For VS2019, you should select MSBuild (VS Build Tools) for the build tool option, if it isn't already.
+For VS2019 and later, you should select MSBuild (VS Build Tools) for the build tool option, if it isn't already.

 ### Build problems with unsupported C# version